mig82/viskit/README.md

     viskit find-skins|fs path/to/workspace/FooApp --theme fooTheme

-All themes in a Visualizer project must have the exact same set of skins.
+All themes in a Vis project must have the exact same set of skins.
 A skin will typically have a different appearance from one theme to another, but retain its name across themes.
 When a skin is created in one theme, an equivalent of the same name is created in all themes defined in the project.
 When a skin is deleted from one theme, its equivalents are deleted from all themes in the project.

-However, a common issue when using SCM with Visualizer projects is that conflict resolutions may cause themes to have different sets of skins.
+However, a common issue when using SCM with Vis projects is that conflict resolutions may cause themes to have different sets of skins.
 When this occurs, the project is left in an inconsistent state.

 This command is useful to find the skins defined for each theme, and so to help trouble-shoot such scenarios

-## Set Visualizer Version
+## Set Vis Version

-Set the version of a Visualizer installation to match a given project.
+Set the version of a Vis installation to match a given project.

-    viskit set-vis-version|svv path/to/KonyVisualizerEnterpriseX.Y.Z path/to/workspace/FooApp
+    viskit set-vis-version|svv path/to/KonyVisEnterpriseX.Y.Z path/to/workspace/FooApp

-When working with two or more projects developed using different versions of Visualizer, it is very cumbersome to switch between them.
-Projects developed with Visualizer versions older than the one you have installed can only be opened if you upgrade them.
-Projects developed with Visualizer versions more recent than the one you have installed can only be opened if you upgrade your installation, and then any upgrade will likely result in a version more recent than the one your project actually needed.
+When working with two or more projects developed using different versions of Vis, it is very cumbersome to switch between them.
+Projects developed with Vis versions older than the one you have installed can only be opened if you upgrade them.
+Projects developed with Vis versions more recent than the one you have installed can only be opened if you upgrade your installation, and then any upgrade will likely result in a version more recent than the one your project actually needed.

-This forces you to either keep multiple installations of Visualizer or to manually switch the plugins in your Visualizer installation.
-This command attempts to help you shuffle the plugins in your Visualizer installation in an automated and reliable way.
+This forces you to either keep multiple installations of Vis or to manually switch the plugins in your Vis installation.
+This command attempts to help you shuffle the plugins in your Vis installation in an automated and reliable way.

-Sadly it's not possible to make a single Visualizer installation service projects for 7.x and 8.x but this way you can at least try to use a single 7.x installation for all your 7.x projects and a single 8.x installation for all your 8.x projects.
+Sadly it's not possible to make a single Vis installation service projects for 7.x and 8.x but this way you can at least try to use a single 7.x installation for all your 7.x projects and a single 8.x installation for all your 8.x projects.

 **Note:** this will not work with projects of versions 6.x and below.

 **IMPORTANT:** This command is HIGHLY EXPERIMENTAL.
-Vis v8 introduced breaking changes to how Visualizer works with the JDK, Gradle and other dependencies.
+Vis v8 introduced breaking changes to how Vis works with the JDK, Gradle and other dependencies.
 You should still keep at least a v7.x and a v8.x installation and not try to transform a v7.x into a v8.x or vice versa.
 Also keep in mind that the most recent Vis versions will require more recent Xcode and Android SDK versions.